jsx-eslint/eslint-plugin-jsx-a11y/docs/rules/no-disabled.md

 # no-disabled

-Enforce that disabled prop is not used on elements.
-Disabling inputs remove the input from the accessibility tree and loses context.
+Enforce that `disabled` prop is not used on elements.
+Disabling interactive elements removes the element from the accessibility tree.
 Use `aria-disabled` instead.

 ## Rule details